dEhiN/CompStart/README.md

 ## Purpose

 Demord is a program that allows you to choose which programs open automatically when your computer starts.
 This is different from using the built-in Windows functionality to control startup items, such as through Task Manager or using the startup folders.
-CompStart will let you set up specific tabs and browser windows including web apps (i.e., Chrome apps) in addition to installed programs.
+This program will let you set up specific tabs and browser windows including web apps (i.e., Chrome apps) in addition to installed programs.
+For example, the program could open up a specific Word document as well as 2 different Chrome windows with the first one showing 3 tabs and the second one showing 2 tabs.

+This is done using a JSON config file and a Powershell script.
+There is also a Batch file that starts off the whole process.
+This Batch file starts off the whole process.
+The idea will be that the Batch file will be put into the Windows Start Menu folder, and it will run the Powershell script.
+The Batch file is interactive, and first asks the user if they want to run the script.
+This ensures that a user could start their computer without having all their startup programs run whenever they want.

+Currently, as of 2023-10-27, the Powershell script and Batch file both work and I use them at work.
+However, the JSON file has to be manually adjusted but there is a JSON Schema file that can be used.
+There is a feature branch for creating a command-line tool written in Python to allow the creation, viewing and editing of the JSON file.
+Currently, the tool can create a new JSON file with some default startup data and view the existing startup data.
+It can also edit existing startup items, but can't save the changes.
+There is another feathre branch to create an installer in Powershell.
+There are 2 README files, this one, and one in the <code>feature_addons folder</code>, which is where all the feature branches are held.
+That README lists all the past feature branches as well as the current ones.
 <br>
 <br>